kreauniv/comp308/_sources/appsem.rst.txt

 .. note:: This is a bit of a lie.
 While logically Prolog tries to do what we presented in this section, it doesn't do it using the same mechanism.
-The mechanism employed is "backtracking depth first search", similar to what we did in the last section on generators.
+The mechanism employed is "backtracking depth-first search", similar to what we did in the last section on generators.
 The choice of mechanism has some interesting conseqences for the language design, with Prolog getting some not-quite-logical behaviours as a consequence of turning this into a